evanseitz/cryoEM_synthetic_generation/README.md

 `conda create --name synth --file env_mac_64.txt`

+(If this installation method throws any errors for your machine, we recommend installing the ManifoldEM environment instead, with corresponding instructions in the user manual located at https://github.com/evanseitz/ManifoldEM_Python)

 Once the Anaconda environment is installed, it must be initiated each time before running (the majority of) these scripts via the command: `conda activate synth`.
 As an important note, this environment is highly particular - make sure not to install any other python packages while `synth` is active (sourced), as conflicts may emerge.
-(If this installation method throws any errors for your machine, we recommend installing the ManifoldEM environment instead, with corresponding instructions in the user manual located at https://github.com/evanseitz/ManifoldEM_Python).

 When you are done using the environment, always exit via: `conda deactivate`